 What Is A Repaired Axle Assembly?
 (AKA Fluff & Buff)

 When you bring in an axle in need of repair or we sell you a repaired rear axle there is a lot of work that goes into getting it ready for use on the road again.
-The first step is to tear down the axle assembly to a bre housing.
-The ring and pinion, bearing set, axle shafts and rotors are removed from the rear end leaving a bare housing.
+The first step is to tear down the axle assembly.
+The ring gear, bearing set, axle shafts and rotors are removed from the rear end leaving a bare housing with the pinion shaft and pinion bearing still installed.
 If it is needing to be straightened, at that point it will be put on our lathe brought back into factory specs.
 Without a lathe this cannot be done the right way and you will have issues down the road.
 When your ring and pinion have failed, we will get a used OEM set that meet factory specifications or a new set if used is not available.
 The housing will be cleaned, your existing bearing will be checked along with the axle shafts.
 Then the axle is reassembled, painted, filled with fluid and ready to install.
 If you are purchasing a Repaired Axle Assembly from us, it will go through the same process.
 These rear ends work just as well as a full rebuilt but save you lots of money and offer you a much better alternative to a used rear axle.

 What Is A Rebuilt Rear Axle Assembly?